topsecret-chat/TopSecret.Chat/README.md

 # TopSecret Chat &trade;

-Please visit [TopSecret.Chat](https://topsecret.chat)  to know more about messaging with real privacy, top-secret security, untraceable content and complete anonymity.
+Please visit [TopSecret.Chat](https://topsecret.chat)  to know more about messaging with top-secret security, untraceable content and anonymous identity.

 ## Do you need any help?
 Ask to the official technical support: